-- Our white paper, How to Create and Implement an Export Management and Compliance Program (EMCP).
+- Our white paper, How to Create and Implement an Export Compliance Program.

 - Our white paper, How to Determine if You Need an Export License.

 - The Bureau of Industry and Security (BIS) Online Training Room.
 Anyone involved in exporting should at some point attend the BIS’s two-day Complying With U.S. Export Controls seminar.
-It’s held in locations around the country, and it’s indispensable, because it gives attendees a chance to ask questions, get live feedback, and take advantage of the dynamic interaction.
+Normally it’s held in locations around the country, but it's currently being held online.
+Either way, it’s indispensable because it gives attendees a chance to ask questions, get live feedback, and take advantage of the dynamic interaction.
 If you can’t make it to one of these events, you can watch the videos online.
 The BIS offers free videos, available in several formats online to anyone, anytime.

 - International Business Training seminars and webinars.
-They are a great way to get a better understanding of everything from NAFTA, to Incoterms, to—you guessed it—export compliance and regulations.
+They are a great way to get a better understanding of everything from USMCA, to Incoterms 2020, to—you guessed it—export compliance and regulations.